H0neyP0ney/SimpleTrail/README.md

 # Functions

-### Create a trail
+### Initialise a trail
 ```
 local trail = SimpleTrail.newTrail()
 ```
 This is how a basic trail is created.
-Some parameters can be added like this:
+Some parameters can be added with an optionnal table to create a more complexe trail like this:

 ```
 local trailTouch = SimpleTrail.newTrail({tex = "trail_touch.png", numPoints = 20, width = 18, widthFinal = 0, sharp = true})